|

 (no need to fill it like you would for a cat,

-raccoons do not bury their feces)
+raccoons do not bury their feces).
+If your raccoon is very young

 If the raccoon don't use the litter box, put his/her feces in the